openep/openep/api.md

                        latest activation times on the local activation time map created by OpenEP from the exported electrogram annotations.
-       `openepmapprct`- First calculates the earliest 2.5th percentile and latest 2.5th percentile mapping times on the local activation time map created by OpenEP from the exported electrogram annotations.
+       `openepmapprct`- First calculates the 0-2.5th percentile and the 97.5-100th percentile mapping times on the local activation time map created by OpenEP from the exported electrogram annotations.
 Then calculates
                        the difference between the means of these sets of